Arshia-Izadyar/HTTP-Server/README.md

 HTTP/1.1 server based on tcp connections

 # Features

 1. adding mux handlers (same as go ServeMux but simpler)

 2. being able to parse url params and use them in handlers

 3. multithreaded

 4. all the functionality you expect from a super simple HTTP server

+5. added method check (users be able to add method before the path => "POST /test/hello" )

 # TODO

-- add method check (users be able to add method before the path => "POST /test/hello" )
+- parse form-data request